vzaccaria/unsplash-svc/readme.md

 Commands:
-    prepare                 prepare system for running the service (do this FIRST!) install                 install the service
+    prepare                 prepare system for running the service (do this FIRST!) install, start          install the service
-    remove                  remove the service
+    remove, stop            remove the service

 Arguments: